jibidus/monitofen/doc/infra.md

 Now, you can:

 - Browse `http://localhost:3000` to see fake data on last 3 days.
-- Or import real measures from your boiler with `make docker-import` before.
+- Or import real measurements from your boiler with `make docker-import` before.

 Note: `make docker-cleanup` can be useful to cleanup all docker images.